kivy/kivy/doc/sources/gsoc.rst

 * Graphics Pipeline Enhancements:
       - Mentors: Jacob Kovac, Mathieu Virbel
-      - Task level: Intermediate/Advnced
+      - Task level: Intermediate/Advanced
-      - Desired Skills: Familiarity with OpenGL, desire to learnsolve difficult concepts/puzzles.
+      - Desired Skills: Familiarity with OpenGL, desire to learn/solve difficult concepts/puzzles.

   We have a lot of ideas around the graphics